Inflectra/spira-vscode/README.md

-# tempextdemo README
+# fork-spira-vscode README

-This is the README for your extension "tempextdemo".
+This is the README for your extension "fork-spira-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features